LupusLudit/LIMS/README.md

     * Core/ – Core classes for data storage and processing of tools.
     * ImageLoading/ – Classes and structures for loading and storing image data.
     * Tools/ – Base classes and manager for image processing tools.
+* Safety/ – Contains special safety class(es) which are used to catch and handle possible errors.
 * Debugging/ – Debugging utilities and logging functionality.
 * Tests/ – Unit tests for various components of the application.
 Note: The repository does not include test runners or frameworks.
 But the test files can be used to generate runnable tests in local environments.
 	* CoreTests/ – Tests for core logic and data handling.